About - Aviation Database

 How It Works

-There's no physical hardware involved.
-A set of Python scripts run continuously in the background on the VPS, each with a specific role — pulling data from public sources and writing it into the database in real time:
+A set of background processes run continuously behind the scenes, each with a specific role — pulling data from public sources and writing it into the database in real time:

-• Per-user location tracking: When an active account has a location set, a dedicated Python script queries live API streams for flights within that area.
-Any aircraft passing within range is automatically logged to that user's account, building up their personal sighting history over time.
+• Per-account location tracking: When an active subscriber has a location set, a dedicated background process queries live flight-tracking feeds for aircraft within that area.
+Any aircraft passing within range is automatically logged to that account, building a personal sighting history for the last 30 days.

-• Storage: All collected data lands in a MySQL/MariaDB database hosted on a VPS.
-The PHP backend queries this to serve every page, API response, and per-user dataset across the site.
+• Storage: All collected data lands in our database, which is queried to serve every page, API response, and per-account dataset across the site.

 Global Tracking vs. Regional Indexing

 Our system uses two different data streams.
-Live flight positions and basic telemetry are sourced from flight tracking APIs with global coverage.
-However, the rich aircraft data (operator, specific type, and callsign route data) is populated by indexing APIs sourced from community-run virtual radar feeders.
+Live flight positions and basic telemetry are sourced from flight tracking feeds with global coverage.
+However, the rich aircraft data (operator, specific type, and callsign route data) is populated by indexing feeds sourced from community-run virtual radar feeders.

 Currently, these indexing feeders actively monitor: